SyedGMIbrahim/buildbuddy/README.md

 ### 1. Project Creation Flow
 When a user creates a new project:
 - User describes their idea in natural language
+- Credit check is performed (10 credits required)
+- If insufficient credits, user is prompted to upgrade
 - The description is sent to the AI via tRPC mutation
 - Inngest triggers a background job to process the request
 - AI generates project structure, components, and code
+- Credits are consumed upon successful creation
 - Results are streamed back and stored in the database
 - User is redirected to the project view

 ### 2. AI Conversation System
 Each project has its own conversation thread:
 - Messages are stored with role (USER/ASSISTANT) and type (RESULT/ERROR)
+- Each message costs 5 credits to send
 - Real-time polling keeps the UI synchronized with AI responses
 - Fragments (code artifacts) are linked to assistant messages
 - Each fragment includes a sandbox URL for live preview
+- Usage statistics are automatically updated after each action

 ### 3. Code Generation & Preview
 Generated code is executed in secure E2B sandboxes: